Marslanali/digital-design-cpp/README.md

 ```

-# Building Code on Windows with CLION
+# Building Code on Windows with CLION, CMAKE

 ### Prerequisite